FasterMars/Standard-Assets-FIXED/README.md

 All the assets and Images contained in the source code of this repository are owned by (C) Unity Technologies, this is a modified version of the Unity Standard Assets to work with Unity further, I am in no way affiliated with Unity Technologies Inc.

+## Installation

+- Step 1.
+Download the latest release from releases tab
+- Step 2.
+Extract the zip file
+- Step 3.
+Copy extracted folder to assets directory of project.

 ## Preview of the Standard Assets Pack:
 ![51afc84d-62ab-4321-904d-afccdffe846b](https://user-images.githubusercontent.com/91949513/179227046-4ed48d2e-4a7c-4e6d-9294-611bc98b24c1.jpg)
 ![c5b40053-1570-4ea9-b7a3-4f66851df5a7](https://user-images.githubusercontent.com/91949513/179227920-e69793c9-edef-44d6-81cf-947f9a92fb6f.jpg)